Note: This review is by my husband Jim.

 Especially moving is the depiction of the final days of the South Vietnamese Republic.
 The North Vietnamese army was ineluctably closing in on Saigon while the American government was doing its best to rescue the few remaining Americans.
 But it had all but abandoned its former allies to their uncertain fate at the hands of their enemies.

-I don’t disagree with their criticisms.
-But the anecdotal approach taken by the authors to accompany the drier histories is not without merit .
+I don’t disagree with these criticisms.
+But the anecdotal approach taken by the authors to accompany the drier histories is not without merit, if accompanied by more rigorous analyses.

-I do not agree, however, with their contention that America is still divided over Vietnam.
+I do not agree, however, with the contention that America is still significantly divided over Vietnam.
 The country is divided over plenty, but I don’t see Vietnam at the top of the list.
-It would be more accurate, in my opinion, to say that America is still divided over the Civil War.
+It would be more accurate, in my opinion, to say that America is still divided over the Civil War and the racism that informed both the conflict and its aftermath.

 I also was disappointed that the authors did not give more attention to the use of Agent Orange by the Americans.
 Between 2 and 5 million Vietnamese people were exposed to the toxic chemical, which poisoned the soil, river systems, lakes and rice paddies of Vietnam, and entered the food chain.
 Large tracts of that land remain degraded and unproductive to this day.